 The call we were waiting for came a couple of hours later.
 The surgery had gone well and Jessica was back on PICU.

-I’ve been revisiting a lot of memories over the last week as Jessica has recently turned three and my timehop has been full of photos and blog updates from those early days in PICU.
-Two of Jessica’s ‘heart days’ have been remembered in the last week or so – the first on her birthday as her first open heart surgery was carried out on the day she was born and the second is today – the date that the second part of her hybrid procedure was carried out.
+I’ve been revisiting a lot of memories over the last week as Jessica has recently turned three.
+My timehop has been full of photos and blog updates from those early days in PICU.
+We’ve celebrated two of Jessica’s ‘heart days’ in the last week or so.
+The first was on her birthday as her first open heart surgery was carried out on the day she was born.
+The second is today – the date that the second part of her hybrid procedure was carried out.

 Reading back through my blog updates back then reminds me of what a rollercoaster those early weeks were.
 We clung to every precious moment we could get with our baby girl and every shred of hope we could hold on to.
 That first day especially stands out in my mind.
 The overwhelming joy when I heard her first cry as she was born.
 The fear of whether she would get through her surgery.
 An endless wait for news, trying to fill the hours, praying desperately that all would go well.
 Our joy at being able to see her on PICU late that night after her surgery and the relief that she had got through her first open-heart surgery.

 The emptiness I felt leaving her there and returning to the maternity hospital across the road.
 Thankfully we had a single room where my husband could stay overnight with me.
 I missed my bump, missed those little movements, missed my baby desperately.
 Being separated from your newborn baby is the most unnatural thing in the world.
 I remember phoning PICU very early the next morning to see how Jessica was, eager to go back and be with her.